 - BU 151206 Essentials of Project Management (6 credits)

 Click here to view the list of courses with complete descriptions.

 Required Learning Materials

 Each course will have a designated textbook that students are responsible to obtain on their own.
 The Learning Management System (LMS) supports the use of additional learning materials, including multimedia lecture presentations, discussion forums, and e-Library reading materials collection.
-Course materials are at the discretion of individual faculty members, but undergo review and approval by the Chief Academic Officer prior to being used in a live course.
+Course materials are at the discretion of individual faculty members but undergo review and approval by the University academic authorities prior to being used in a live course.